-Follow the same advice for your screener survey with your study title, too.
-Rather than calling this study “Country Music Lovers Only,” you might want to try something more simple and unspecific, like “Music Study”.
+Related tip: Rather than calling this study “Country Music Lovers Only,” you might want to try something more generic, like “Music Study”.
 You’ll be able to pull in a wide audience and carefully sift out the true country music fans.
 In addition, you’ll gain more information about your participant’s interests if you find yourself wanting to dig into data further.

-For instance, let’s say you are conducting a study on pet ownership.
-You might want to capture more information about the type of pets someone has, but you also don’t want to exclude those who have no pets.
 In the example below, you’ll notice that the questions on page two are only relevant for respondents who do not have pets.
-Skip Logic allows you to set up the respondent journey so that pet owners will essentially jump over these questions.
-It creates a customized feel and avoids confusion for the respondent while gathering the information you need.
+Skip logic allows you to set up the respondent journey so that pet owners will essentially jump over these questions.
+It creates a more personalized experience and avoids confusion for the respondent, all while gathering the information you need.

-While the questions on your screener help to strain your candidate pool, many researchers miss out on opportunities to get a sense of a candidate’s personality, and even have a little fun!
+The purpose of a screener is to filter your candidate pool—but that doesn’t mean you can’t also use these questions to get a sense of a candidate’s personality, and even have a little fun!

-I always encourage researchers to include at least one articulation question, typically at the end of the screener.
-After all, this is a bit of an interview process to see who would be the best fit for your study.
-Perhaps you’re looking for creative-thinkers to join in an interactive in-person focus group.
-Use an open-ended question to capture more about the way they approach situations, and think/problem solve.
-Here are a few of my favorites:
+We encourage researchers to include at least one articulation question at the end of the screener.
+Perhaps you’re looking for creative-thinkers to join in an interactive in-person focus group; use an open-ended question to capture more insight about the way they approach situations, and think/problem solve.
+Here are a few of our favorites:

 Feeling ready to put this new knowledge into practice?
 If you already use User Interviews for your research, we hope this article will help you craft the perfect screener survey for your next project.